Trump won't say whether he's planning to fire Rosenstein

 "We write to inform you that we would consider such an unwarranted action as an attempt to obstruct justice in the Russia investigation.
 Firing Rod Rosenstein, DOJ Leadership, or Bob Mueller could result in a constitutional crisis of the kind not seen since the Saturday Night Massacre," the lawmakers wrote, referencing the 1973 episode that saw the departures of top officials from President Richard Nixon's Justice Department during the Watergate investigation.

+But even if the President did fire Rosenstein, the Mueller investigation wouldn't simply go away.
+And there's no sense that Rachel Brand, the current No. 3 at the Justice Department, would be viewed any more favorably by Trump.
+Brand, the associate attorney general, is also a Republican from the Bush era.

-Earlier Friday, Sessions himself broke with Trump, going off-script during remarks about human trafficking to praise his deputy, declaring that Rosenstein -- along with the agency's No. 3 official Rachel Brand -- "both represent the kind of quality and leadership that we want in the department."
+Earlier Friday, Sessions himself broke with Trump, going off-script during remarks about human trafficking to praise his deputy, declaring that Rosenstein -- along with Brand -- "both represent the kind of quality and leadership that we want in the department."

 Trump had a short window to allow the release of the previously classified memo after the House intelligence panel voted along party lines to release it on Monday.
 The White House said he conducted a thorough national security and legal review before clearing the way for the memo's public disclosure.